orchidhq/Orchid/plugins/OrchidPresentations/README.md

 # Orchid Presentations

-***
+---

-Orchid Presentations allows one to embed slide presentations as Orchid Components.
+Embed slide presentations in your site using Deck.js